EricJansson/Hitbox_game/README.md

 By adapting first to the obstacle which is colliding the most, it won't slow down in x-value in the given scenario.

+This is not a bulletproof solution though.
+If the brown box in the last example would be really thin, then the orange box could have a larger collision area than the brown one.
+This would lead to an adaptation that is incorrect.

 ## Code